-- Objective: minimize local volume changes

-- This energy tries to preserve the volume at any point.

-- Incompressible materials (for example fluids)

-- Invariant under rigid transformations
+- Objective: minimize local volume changes - This energy tries to preserve the volume at any point. - Physics: Incompressible materials (for example fluids) - The energy is invariant under rigid transformations. - This energy is non-quadratic (non-linear optimization required). - Often used in conjunction with deformation models.
+Volume Preservation

-- Non-quadratic (6th-order in 3D)